 FreeTaxUSA is one of the fastest-growing tax planning services in the space.
-Founded in 2001, over 18 million returns have been filed with the service.
-And with a team of over 150 employees, it’s dedicated to creating a budget-friendly service without sacrificing quality.
+Founded in 2001, millions of returns have been filed with the service.
+The service is dedicated to creating a budget-friendly service without sacrificing quality.

 It’s constantly updating its software to keep up with changing tax codes.
 After each software upgrade, it’s tested and approved by the IRS and each state.
 This ensures that you get the best service year after year, making it a reliable and efficient company.
 With free federal and low-cost state returns, taxpayers save millions of dollars a year.